Skip to content

 Who Needs Zero Trust Security?

 Federal agencies are required to adopt zero trust architecture under Office of Management and Budget Memorandum M-22-09, with specific progress benchmarks across identity, devices, networks, applications, and data pillars.
-Compliance mandates extending zero trust principles now reach well beyond government, making this a practical concern for any organization handling sensitive data, regulated records, or payment information.
+Compliance requirements extending zero trust principles now reach well beyond government, making this a practical concern for any organization handling sensitive data, regulated records, or payment information.

 Common Zero Trust Implementation Challenges